ImBIOS/migrate-catalog/README.md

 ## Contributing

 Contributions are welcome!
 Fork the repository, create your feature branch, and submit a pull request with your enhancements.

+## Documentation

+- [Publishing Guide](.github/PUBLISHING.md) - Instructions for setting up and using the automated publishing workflow
+- [Manual Publishing Guide](.github/MANUAL_PUBLISHING.md) - Instructions for manually publishing to both registries
+- [Troubleshooting](TROUBLESHOOTING.md) - Common issues and their solutions

 ## License